yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/clistctrl-class.md

 ```

 ##  <a name="create"></a>  CListCtrl::Create
- Tworzy formant listy i dołącza go do `CListCtrl` obiektu.
+ Tworzy formant listy i dołącza je do `CListCtrl` obiektu.

 ```
 virtual BOOL Create(